wp-plugins/elastic-theme-editor/readme.txt

 == Changelog ==
 = 0.0.2.5 =
+* Typography still renders incorrectly.
+Will be fixed in next release.
-* PHP4 bugs fixed
+* PHP4 bugs fixed.
-* Load theme bug fixed
+* Load theme bug fixed.
+* Positioning bug fixed.
+* Framework in transition to new file structure.

 = 0.0.2.4 =
 * Typography loads from saved themes.